Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 Do UK retirees in Spain need private health insurance?

 Yes – at least at the beginning.
-If you’re applying for a non-lucrative visa, Spain requires you to have private health insurance with full coverage and no co-pays.
+If you’re applying for a non-lucrative visa, Spain requires you to have private health insurance with full coverage and no co-payments.
 This is a mandatory visa condition, even if you plan to use the public system later.

 Many retirees keep their private policy long-term – not just for peace of mind, but because it’s often still required when renewing the visa.
 Others choose to maintain it for faster access to specialists or the comfort and convenience of private clinics.